 First it was Endometriosis

 In the midst of a recent shuffle of personal belongings, a box of letters, school papers and the like landed in front of me demanding attention.
 In the box was a book, Alternatives for Women with Endometriosis: A Guide by Women for Women, edited by Ruth Carol.
 The book is a compilation of several women’s stories and how they found health again through alternative approaches.
 As I thumbed through, I remembered writing an essay for this book published in 1994.
-I wrote about holistic alternatives to health 25 years ago.
+I wrote about holistic alternatives to health 25 years ago when I was battling recurring uterine fibroids and endometriosis.

 I read my essay entitled, “My Personal Health Transformation” and I stepped back in time almost vividly to that period in my life when my sacral and solar plexus chakras were just wrecked.
 I wasn’t familiar with the chakra system then but I sure knew about healing my inner child and healing from childhood sexual abuse.
 And I knew it took a combination of approaches to bring the mind, body and spirit into alignment.